 If a cluster of teeth or an entire arch of teeth needs to be replaced, several implant posts may be placed throughout the jaw to support a dental bridge or a denture appliance.

 Implants can be brushed and flossed in the same manner as natural teeth.
-They should be checked by Dr. Green every six months to ensure proper form and function.
+They should be checked by Dr. Kennedy every six months to ensure proper form and function.
 With the appropriate care and maintenance, implants can last indefinitely.
 Some patients enjoy their implants for a lifetime.

 Learn More about Dental Implants